 The idea of having a net zero home, one that generates as much power as it consumes, is very exciting.
 Some people are interested in it to help save the planet, others like the idea of never paying another power bill, or the freedom of energy independence.
 For a long time, net zero homes were so expensive and complicated that they were simply dreams for most people.
-Finally, technology has improved so much that retrofitting your old home to become net zero can be both simple and profitable.
-With two simple updates I was able to make my regular old house net zero.
-These updates cost a bit of money up front, but in the long run they will both more than pay for themselves.
 In this post I’ll explain how I did it, and how you can to.

 The Two Keys to Net Zero